pipeco/2048-react/README.md

 If you want to serve the project use `npm run server`.
 The server will watch for changes in the source code and will redeploy them

-If you want to build and serve the project use `npm run start`
+If you want to build and serve the project use `npm run dev`

+### Live version

+Go to http://2048react.mybluemix.net for a live version